 For many families, a second language is simply another grade on their child’s report card.
 While it would be nice to know another language, it’s not that important, right?
 We’re going to go with wrong, and here’s why.

 Many parents wonder if it’s necessary, or even advisable, to teach their young child another language.
 For some, it’s a hard decision to make — rumors and myths about childhood language learning abound.
 We’re here to sound the buzzer on some of the most common myths and separate fact from fiction.
-Keep reading to find out why language learning is not only advisable, but essential, for learner of any level.
+Keep reading to find out why language learning is not only advisable, but essential, for learners of any level.

 Myth #1: Language learning detracts from other, more important subjects